stakater/kubestackplus-docs/content/for-developers/tutorials/inner-loop/13-add-alerts/add-alerts.md

 In the modern landscape of software development, monitoring and managing the health and performance of your applications is crucial.
 To ensure seamless operations and timely responses to issues, setting up alerts and notifications is essential.
 In this tutorial, we will guide you through the process of enabling alerts and notifications for your application using Prometheus and Alertmanager within your SAAP (Stakater App Agility Platform) cluster.

-## Objectves
+## Objectives

 - Establish PrometheusRule Custom Resources to define conditions for triggering alerts based on specific metrics.
-- Configure the AlertManager to handle alerts and send notifications to the appropriate channels, such as Slack.
+- Configure the Alertmanager to handle alerts and send notifications to the appropriate channels, such as Slack.
 - Establish a Secret to securely store and manage the webhook URL for sending alerts to Slack.

 ## Key Results

-- Confirm that alerts are firing correctly by observing the alerts in the SAAP and notifying on slack.
+- Confirm that alerts are firing correctly by observing the alerts in the SAAP and notifying Slack.

 Now that we have enabled Service Monitor for our application in the previous section, let's create alerts for it.
-Metrics endpoints are scraped via ServiceMonitor by Prometheus and prometheus is already installed on your SAAP cluster.
+Metrics endpoints are scraped via ServiceMonitor by Prometheus and Prometheus is already installed on your SAAP cluster.

 ### Defining PrometheusRule

-If you want to generate alert based on some metric, you will need a PrometheusRule Custom Resource for it.
+If you want to generate an alert based on some metric, you will need a PrometheusRule Custom Resource.
 A PrometheusRule defines when an alert should fire.

 Now let's add a PrometheusRule for the application.
-In the previous section we added a custom metric that records the review.
-We are going to use the custom metric to write a `prometheus` rule that fires when we get too many low rating.
+In the previous section, we added a custom metric that records the review.
+We are going to use the custom metric to write a `Prometheus` rule that fires when we get too many low ratings.

 1. You need to add the following lines to your `deploy/values.yaml` file: